pixelsdb/pixels-hive/README.md

 when the table is dropped.

 ### Load Data
-Load data by `pixels-load`.
+Load data by `pixels-sink`.
 Then it is ready to execute queries in Hive.
-Currently, we have only implemented `PixelsInputFormat` for Hive, therefore data can not be loaded through Hive's `LOAD` command.
+Currently, we have only implemented `PixelsInputFormat` for Hive, therefore data can not be loaded using Hive's `LOAD` command.
-An example of `pixels-load` usage is [here](https://github.com/pixelsdb/pixels#load-data).
+An example of `pixels-sink` usage is [here](https://github.com/pixelsdb/pixels#load-data).

 ### Run Queries
 Before executing a query, set `hive.input.format` in the session: